 SUMMARY OF THE INVENTIONIt has been discovered that photodynamic therapy (PDT) can stimulate hair growth and restore hair growth in areas of hair loss.
 The discovery includes the ability to use a variety of photosensitizers in PDT to treat hair growth reduction or hair loss.
 In light of the use of PDT to remove unwanted hair by inactivating or destroying hair follicles or destroying the tissue feeding the hair follicles, as discussed above, the instant invention relates to a surprising and unexpected discovery.

 The instant invention provides methods and compositions for treating lack of hair growth or a reduction or loss of existing hair by stimulating and/or restoring hair growth with PDT.
 Thus one aspect of the invention relates to methods for stimulating, inducing, restoring, reviving, renewing, replacing or otherwise activating hair growth in animals characterized by a lack of hair growth or a reduction in the amount of, or loss of, hair.
 In particular, the treatment methods of the invention comprise i) administering an effective and/or sufficient amount of photosensitizer resulting in an effective or desired degree of biodistribution; ii) irradiating at least a portion of the external surface of the animal with light including one or more wavelengths capable of activating said photosensitizer for a time period sufficient to activate the photosensitizer.
-The administrating and irradiating acts of (i) and (ii) may be repeated as necessary or desired to result in a desired level of hair growth.
+The administrating and irradiating acts of (i) and (ii) may be repeated as necessary or desired to result in the desired level of hair growth.

-The desired therapeutic response of hair growth can also be accomplished by the irradiation of skin, which has been treated with an effective amount of a photosensitizer, with light including one or more wavelengths capable of activating said photosensitizer for a time period sufficient to activate the photosensitizer and result in a desired level of hair growth.
+The desired therapeutic response of hair growth can also be accomplished by the irradiation of skin, which has been treated with an effective amount of a photosensitizer, with light including one or more wavelengths capable of activating said photosensitizer for a time period sufficient to activate the photosensitizer and result in the desired level of hair growth.
 Moreover, the methods of the invention may be practiced with any photosensitizer, which may be delivered systemically or locally.

-Thus in one application of the invention, the invention provide for the use of photodynamic therapy (PDT) to stimulate an increase in hair count numbers and restore hair growth in areas of hair loss.
+Thus in one application of the invention, the invention provides for the use of photodynamic therapy (PDT) to stimulate an increase in hair count numbers and restore hair growth in areas of hair loss.
 One embodiment of this application comprises:

 - (a) administering an effective and/or sufficient amount of a photosensitizer to an area of a subject’s skin where hair growth is desired; and